Secure CheckoutPersonal information is secured with SSL technology.

 Assistant Professor, Department of Urban Design and Planning, University of Washington, USA

-Assistant Professor, Department of Emergency Management, Jacksonville State University, AL, USA
+Associate Professor and Chair, Department of Emergency Management, Jacksonville State University, AL, USA

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.